State Summary 2017 — Michigan

-In 2015, the Michigan Agriculture in the Classroom program administered through the Promotion & Education Department at Michigan Farm Bureau and funded through the Michigan Foundation for Agriculture, continued to tailor our branding in communication and materials for specific audiences.
-We are using the Michigan Ag in the Classroom logo and branding provided by the National Ag in the Classroom Organization, in our outreach to educators and Ag in the Classroom volunteers.
-Volunteer promotional material continues to bear the Promotion & Education logo and branding.
+In 2017, the Michigan Agriculture in the Classroom program administered through the Promotion & Education Department at Michigan Farm Bureau and funded through the Michigan Foundation for Agriculture, continued to tailor our branding in communication and materials for specific audiences.
+With the launch of the website in late 2016, we moved ahead with an online store for distribution of our Ag in the Classroom resources and promotional items.

 Major Program Impacts or Outcomes

 Staff dedicated to AITC has more than doubled, with the addition of a full-time staff person dedicated to our FARM Science Lab outreach and the sub-contract employment of 3 FARM Science Lab teachers.